COPRS/reference-system-software/contribute/RULES.md

 ##### Backup

-We run a backup of every repository once in a while, but we are not responsible of your files.
-Please ensure you have a backup of your repositories on your computer or on the media of your choice.
+We run backup of every repository regularly, however we advise you to keep a backup of your repositories on your computer or on the media of your choice.